East Longmeadow, Massachusetts: Town Council

 In December 2016, the Town Council voted unanimously (7–0) to offer Denise Menard the job of Town Manager.
 She was the first Town Manager in East Longmeadow history until her retirement in August 2019.
 Mary McNally was hired as the town's second-ever Town Manager in late 2019.
-In October 2021, McNally resigned as Town Manager.
+In June 2023, McNally resigned as Town Manager.
+Deputy Town Manager Tom Christianson became Town Manager on July 1, 2023.

 With the adoption of the new charter, East Longmeadow became a statutory city under Massachusetts state law on July 1, 2016.

 School Committee

 Elected by the voters is a five-member school committee.
 They serve staggered three-year terms.

 Education

 Library

 The East Longmeadow public library began in 1896, but in 2004 a new library was built.
 In fiscal year 2008, the town of East Longmeadow spent 1.4% ($584,361) of its budget on its public library; $38 per person.